Why internet safety matters for children

 Going online with children

-You can share your child’s experience while also checking that the content is appropriate.
-One way to do this is by asking questions that show interest in what your child is doing – for example, ‘That looks like an interesting game.
+You can share your child’s experience while also checking that the content is appropriate and good quality.
+One way to do this is by encouraging your child to tell you about the games and sites they enjoy.
+Or you can ask questions that show genuine interest in what your child is doing.
+For example, ‘That looks like an interesting game.
 Can you teach me to play too?’

-You can also show your child sites that are fun, interesting or educational and show your child how to bookmark them for later.
+You can also show your child apps and sites that are fun, interesting or educational and explain how to save these for later.
 You could help your child find information they need for homework by using the right kind of search words.
-For example, for information on a school project about how people lived in the past, your child might use a phrase like ‘life in Australia in the 1900s’, rather than ‘past life’.
+For example, for information on a school project about how people lived in the past, your child might use a phrase like ‘life Australia 1900s’, rather than ‘past life’.

 If you come across pop-up advertisements while you’re online together, it’s a good opportunity to talk with your child about not clicking them.
-You can explain that pop-up ads can lead to sites with unpleasant pictures or sites that want your personal or financial information.
+You can explain that pop-up ads are trying to sell you things.
+Or they might lead to sites with unpleasant pictures or sites that want your personal or financial information.

 It’s a good idea to explain to your child that the internet has all sorts of content and that some of it isn’t for children.

 You could explain that there are parental controls, safe browsing settings and internet filters set up on most devices to protect children from inappropriate content.
-But these are not a guarantee and your child could still come across inappropriate content.
+But these aren’t a guarantee, and your child could still come across inappropriate content.

 So it’s also a good idea to encourage your child to talk to you or another trusted adult if they see something that worries them.
-For example, you might say, ‘Sometimes people put horrible things on the internet.
+For example, ‘Sometimes people put horrible things on the internet.
 Some of it’s made up and some of it’s real.
-If you see anything that upsets you or makes you feel uncomfortable, let me know’.
+If you see anything that upsets you, let me know’.

-You could also explain that not all information on the internet is true or helpful – for example, some news is made up.
-Encouraging your child to question things they find on the internet helps your child develop the ability to tell whether a website has good-quality information.
-This is an important part of digital and media literacy.
+You could also explain that not all information on the internet is true or helpful.
+For example, some news is made up.
+If you encourage your child to think critically about internet content, this helps them learn to spot good-quality information online.

 Being a good role model